zenhob/hcl/README.markdown

 The above starts and immediately stops a one-hour timer with the given note.

+### Bash Auto-completion of Task Aliases

+You can enable auto-completion of task aliases by adding this to your bashrc:

+    eval `hcl completion`

 ### Date Formats

 Dates can be expressed in a variety of ways.
 See the [Chronic documentation][cd]